March Forward 2018:

 It can be disheartening, the heartlessness of others.
 It can dispirit anyone with the spirit of kindness and charity.
 It can prompt the trusting heart to not trust anyone, anymore.
 It can spook an impressionable mind into seeing villains where there are none.
 Perhaps these effects are the intended goals of the takers in a world where quantity is too often esteemed more than quality: the demoralizing of the moral soul, the theft of trust from the loving heart, the doubt sowed about humanity in a mind that has known inhumanity.

 That deficit of decency among our fellow men, and women, is nothing new either.
-There’s always been a steady surplus, throughout the history of our world, of the nasty people who, as the French say, cracher dans la soupe: bite the hands that feed them.
-That act of ingratitude has, in America, almost become public policy, a platform on which to scream even louder about the fate you’ve brought to yourself.
+There’s always been a steady surplus, throughout the history of our world, of the nasty people who, as the French say, cracher dans la soupe: ruin things for others.
+That act of "sour grapes", in America, has almost become public policy, a platform on which to scream even louder about the fate you’ve brought to yourself.